CrocoFactory/sensei/docs/learn/concurrency_parallelism.md

 | **Resources**           | Typically uses a single core or CPU, switching between tasks (time slicing).     | Requires multiple cores, processors, or machines to execute tasks at the same time. |
 | **Objective**           | Manage multiple tasks and ensure progress on all of them, optimizing responsiveness. | Speed up execution by performing tasks simultaneously, reducing execution time. |
 | **Example**             | A web server handling multiple requests, switching between them.                 | Data analysis on multiple data sets on separate CPU cores at the same time.   |

-In summary, **concurrency** is about managing multiple tasks by interleaving them, while **parallelism** is about running multiple tasks truly at the same time.

 ---